Bachelor's Degree

 1. OVERVIEW OF THE BACHELOR'S DEGREE PROGRAM

-• To build asolid general knowledge base
+• To develop asolid general knowledge base

-• To improvewriting and speaking skills
+• To strengthenwriting and speaking skills

-• To prepare for the next step (further study or entry into the workforce) throughsix academic and career support modulesfrom the first to the third year ofundergraduatestudies
+• To prepare for the next step (further study or entry into the workforce) throughsix academic and career support modulesfrom the first year to the third year ofundergraduatestudies

 First Year of the Bachelor's Degree in Political Science (L1)